- Home

 More about cross-over

-Giving your kidney to someone else is a beautiful gesture.
+Giving your kidney to someone else is a wonderful gesture.
 But there is also a lot involved.
 View the pros and cons to make a well-informed decision.

 For the recipient of your donor kidney, there are advantages compared to a kidney from a deceased donor.